I have been decorating with vintage finds since I can remember. Even before I had a home of my own. So, where did it all begin?

 This should have been under inherited pieces, but I only remembered them when I saw them in the photo which I placed here to show the books.
 Fact is, it’s impossible to separate all the vintage items I decorate with.
 They are all intertwined, whether they came from family or were bought from someone else.

 I am totally in love with this little owl.
-I am currently on the lookout for a little snail that I saw on one of my favourite Instagram accounts to follow: Inspired by Charm.
+I am currently on the lookout for a little snail that I saw on one of my favorite Instagram accounts to follow: Inspired by Charm.
 The irony is that when I was little, my mother used to have that exact little snail.
 I have no idea where the little snail is now, but I’ll be looking until I find one…

 Well, my friends, there you have it.
-These are a few of my favourite things.
+These are a few of my favorite things.
 I hope this post inspired you to use and decorate with some of the vintage items you have collected and inherited.

 If you enjoyed this post, please subscribe to not miss out on future posts like these.